Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 A biofilm grows after just a few hours with any germ, even normal flora, which can allow household pathogens to survive even with chlorine tablets in the water.
 So scrub that bowl with soap, disinfectant, and a brush once a week. – WebMD

-Not only Shine is effective in getting rid of bacteria and microbes, but it also cleans better than those chemical-based cleaner.
+Not only is Shine effective in getting rid of bacteria and microbes, but it also cleans better than those chemical-based cleaners.
 Tested by an independent third-party lab, the result clearly shows Shine has a higher efficiency in removing soil.

 What Other Benefits Does Shine Provides?

-The Shine Bathroom Assistant operates independently, so it has no impact on the performance of your toilet.
-It doesn’t even tap on the water supply.
-So if your toilet acts up, Shine is never the cause.
+The Shine Bathroom Assistant operates independently; therefore, it has no impact on the performance of your toilet.
+If your toilet acts up, Shine is never the cause.
+It doesn't even tap on the water supply, so Shine will not affect the water pressure in your home.

 And the best part is, the sensor detects water flow in the waterline, so water dripping from condensation won't get you a false alarm.
 Unlike with some low-end sensors, some folks might play it safe by calling in a plumber only to discover the “leak” is actually condensed water dripping.

 Besides the monitoring function, the system can also track how much water has been used for flushing the toilet (Don't you always wanted to know?).
 Sam will break it down into Day, Week, and Month.
 All the water usage data you need is now at your fingertips.

 Finally, once there is a problem detected, Shine will despatch a repair kit to you.
 However, it is, at best, suitable for minor repair or replacement.
 It will be helpful if the parts provided are compatible with your toilet.
 Otherwise, getting genuine or compatible parts on your own is still not an option.